ZTF666/Katz/README.md

 **Katz 😼** released under the [MIT](LICENSE) License.

-## Legal
+## Legal & Credits
-The pixel logo is made by my little sister !
+>The pixel logo is made by my little sister !
 Any redistribution without consent is prohibited.
 Don't steal a 16y/o work lol.
+>The cats pictures are from : [PEXELS](https://www.pexels.com/search/cats/)

 ```
 Made with 💘 by a 👨‍💻 on a 💻 | 2020 | ZTF666